Welcome to the Conservancy

 Leashed and well-behaved dogs are welcome in approved areas.
 Please clean up after your pet.

 All trail users must be Conservancy Members, TrailPass holders, or purchase a DayPass.
-Minors listed under a parent’s Membership do not need their own pass.
+Minors listed under a parent’s Membership or TrailPass do not need their own pass.

 CSA stands for Community Supported Agriculture.
 CSA Members receive fresh, chemical-free produce harvested weekly from our Farm.

 Millican Reserve is private property.
-Access is limited to homeowners, Conservancy Members, and invited guests.
-Visit our website to learn more about home ownership and Conservancy Membership, or check our calendar for upcoming events.
+Access is limited to homeowners, Conservancy Members, TrailPass holders, DayPass holders and other invited guests.
+Sign up for our mailing list to learn more about home ownership and Conservancy Membership, or check our calendar for upcoming events.

 Millican Reserve is a private, wellness-focused farm-to-table community in College Station, Texas, featuring homes, trails, farms, event venues, vast open spaces, native wildlife, and more.

-The Farm at Millican Reserve is producing delicious and healthy veggies year-round.
+The Farm at Millican Reserve grows delicious and healthy veggies year-round.
 The best way to find out the latest produce being harvested is to follow the farm’s Facebook page.
-Otherwise, sign up (Add link to 3.1 THE FARM) for the next Farm Tour or Volunteer Friday at the Farm.

 Please find our return policy here.